DanielSSilva/danielssilva.github.io/_posts/2021-07-14-Azure-pipelines---Adding-code-coverage-and-reports-to-the-pipeline.md

 * Add a the `coverlet.msbuild` nuget package to the test project

-On the terminal, go to the root of the repository and run
+Go to the root of the repository and run (through your terminal)

 ```bash
 dotnet new tool-manifest